 3. Position Trading

-Position trading is a long-term strategy where positions are held for weeks, months, or even years.
-It requires a strong understanding of market fundamentals and focuses on long-term market trends.
+- What It Is: A long-term strategy where positions are held for weeks, months, or even years.

 4. Scalping